-Before jumping into an examination of the two main methods of Project Selection as well as their various techniques, it’s important to first understand just why Project Selection is so important for your business.
+Before examining the two main methods of project selection as well as their various techniques, it’s important to understand just why project selection is important for your business.

 In addition to using the right project management methodology for your company, selecting the right projects can mean the difference between one year in the black or several in the red.
 An unreasonable project scope, loosely defined deliverables, and unrealistic goals can all lead to an enormous drain on your budget and critically damage productivity as well.

 Picking the right projects isn’t as easy as just trusting your gut.
 Instead, selecting the right project for your company’s skills and available resources requires a bit of a pretty important calculation on your part.
 These calculations can be done in two different ways: using the Benefit Measurement Methods or the Constrained Optimization Methods.